The UP ROTC Story

 Military Training Before World War I

 Organized military training in the University of the Philippines started in 1912 when it was made a required subject for all able-bodied male students in all colleges; institutes; and schools of the University.
 The international situation, the prevailing; preferred the foreboding of worse things to come.
-The inabilities in Asia, particularly the Russo-Japanese conflict and Western intervention in China, brought home the point to Filipino and American leaders of the need to develop gradually a fledgeling military force that may be mobilized in the event of emergency.
+The inabilities in Asia, particularly the Russo-Japanese conflict and Western intervention in China, brought home the point to Filipino and American leaders of the need to develop gradually a fledgling military force that may be mobilized in the event of emergency.

 Training was mainly in infantry and the use of the rifle.
 Capt.
 SILVINO GALLARDO of the Philippine Constabulary, was the first Commandant of Cadets and assumed office during the first semester of 1912.